Sangria Slushie is fruity, frosty, and requires no special liquors. This blended cocktail will quickly become a warm weather favorite.

 Sangria Slushie

-Frosty, boozy, and fruity too, that's what a Sangria Slushie is made of!
-This delicious, blended cocktail will quickly become a warm weather favorite.
+Sangria Slushie is fruity, frosty, and requires no special liquors.
+This blended cocktail will quickly become a warm weather favorite.

 Ingredients

-- 1 bottle red wine (I like Cabernet Sauvignon or Merlot for this recipe)
+• 1 bottle red wine, Cabernet Sauvignon or Merlot recommended

 Directions

-- Add wine and 1-3/4 cups ginger ale to a freezer Ziplock bag placed inside a bowl or dish then seal and freeze overnight (the alcohol in the wine will not allow it to freeze solid.)
+• Add wine and 1-3/4 cups ginger ale to a freezer Ziplock bag placed inside a bowl or dish (in case of leaks) then seal and freeze overnight.
+The alcohol in the wine will not allow it to freeze solid.

 This looks amazing.
 I might have to do some day-drinking tomorrow!